01010100b/AoE2Lib/Unary/readme.txt

 ﻿Unary AI by 01010100
 ====================

+Unary requires the .NET 5 framework to be installed.

 For DE: The API module used by Unary may (about 50% of the time in my experience) trip the tampering detection or otherwise just crash the game.
 Unary is hence not supported on DE.
 Other than the possible API crashes at game start, it should work just fine though.

 Installation
 ------------

-Unzip Unary anywhere you want.
+Unzip Unary anywhere you want except under the Program Files folder.
 Copy Unary.ai and Unary.per to your AoE2 scripts folder.

 Playing a game